Custom Event Setup

 • MIM (Metal Injection Molding): metal feedstocks with binders are injected hot into printed molds.

-Metal casting by lost wax & 3D resins
+Metal casting by lost wax and 3D resins

 Lost wax (investment) casting uses a wax or castable pattern to build a ceramic/gypsum shell.
-The pattern is burned out, then molten metal is poured in.
+The pattern is burned out, then molten metal is poured into the cavity.
 Today, 3D-printed castable resins can replace wax for fast, high-detail sacrificial models.

 Pros

-• Faster & more cost-effective for medium and long runs (higher number of units).
+• Faster and more cost-effective for medium and long runs (higher number of units).

 • Low mold cost with the right SLA/DLP/LCD printer setup.